ntueecamp/22-robot-dog/robot-dog/src/XT_DAC_Audio/README.md

-This directory was copied and modified from https://github.com/WeekendWarrior1/XTronical_XT_DAC_Audio_Mirror, which was copied and patched by WeekendWarrior1 from https://www.xtronical.com/wp-content/uploads/2019/10/XT_DAC_Audio-4_2_1.zip
+The files in this directory was copied and modified from <https://github.com/WeekendWarrior1/XTronical_XT_DAC_Audio_Mirror>, which was copied and patched by WeekendWarrior1 from https://www.xtronical.com/wp-content/uploads/2019/10/XT_DAC_Audio-4_2_1.zip

 # XTronical_XT_DAC_Audio_Mirror